Tezeroth/Boilerplate/README.md

+nts: magic/index6.html - pull this repo extract and combine

 try intergrating this into the project https://glitch.com/~aframe-arc-handy-controls-component

 A boiler plate project for getting started with VR and AR with AFrame